Industry-Wide Business Valuation FAQ & Glossary

 Majority Interest — an ownership interest greater than 50% of the voting interest in a business enterprise.

-Market Capitalization of Invested Capital — Widely used to measure the value of small businesses, Market Capitalization of Invested Capital or Market Value of Invested Capital, abbreviated to MVIC, represents the value of the total capital invested in the company.
-This covers the business tangible assets and goodwill both of which may be financed by the business owners or their creditors. the market capitalization of equity plus the market value of the debt component of invested capital.
+- Market Capitalization of Invested Capital — Widely used to measure the value of small businesses.
+Market Value of Invested Capital or Market Capitalization of Invested Capital, abbreviated to MVIC.
+Represents the value of the total capital invested in the company.
+This covers the business tangible assets and goodwill, which may be financed by the business owners or their creditors.
+The market capitalization of equity plus the market value of the debt component of invested capital.

 Market Multiple — the market value of a company’s stock or invested capital divided by a company measure (such as economic benefits, number of customers).